bdhmin/cse15l-lab-report/lab-report-1-week-2.md

 ### 2. Remotely Connecting

-- I opened terminal and typed in `ssh cs15lwi22---@ieng6.ucsd.edu` Replace the '---' with my user account character combination I accessed on https://sdacs.ucsd.edu/~icc/index.php.
+- I opened terminal and typed in `ssh cs15lwi22---@ieng6.ucsd.edu` and replaced the '---' with my user account character combination I accessed on https://sdacs.ucsd.edu/~icc/index.php.
 - When prompted for a password, I typed in my password.
 - Then I was logged in to the remote server: